Scherifow/SGS-Task-Mining/README.md

 # SGS-Task-Mining
- Paper for Task-Mining with dataset
+ Paper for Task-Mining with datasets